Adjunct Assistant Professor of Urban Planning

 Melissa Kaplan-Macey, AICP, PP is the founding principal of Collaborative Planning Studio.
 CPS' philosophy is centered on high quality and highly responsive project management, planning, community outreach and stakeholder engagement.
 The focus of her practice is on assisting communities in visioning and developing clear plans for the future, and then seeing those plans through to funding and implementation.
 Her recent work includes community capacity building in the City of Bridgeport, Connecticut and facilitation of a community planning process for infrastructure improvements and transit-oriented development around the Tarrytown train station.
 Melissa teaches as an adjunct professor in the Urban Planning program at New York University's Robert F. Wagner School of Public Service and is a member of the American Institute of Certified Planners.
 She is also a registered Professional Planner in the State of New Jersey.
 She holds a Master in Urban Planning from New York University's Wagner School of Public Service and a Bachelor in Urban Studies from Brown University.
 Prior to launching Collaborative Planning Studio Melissa worked as a Senior Associate at BFJ Planning in New York City.

 Workshop in Planning: Creating 21st Century Communities

-This course is an advanced planning workshop that will provide students with an understanding of how effective community plans are created and implemented.
-Students will learn about the plan development process at various scales- regional, municipal and neighborhood- and explore techniques for effective community engagement in the planning process.
-This workshop will explore the effectiveness of community plans in charting a course for the future and the ways in which plans can address the complex land use, environmental, health and social issues that confront today’s communities.
-The workshop will include a hands-on case study where students will have the opportunity to develop a community plan and outreach strategy for a local municipality and test their ideas with a municipal Planning Board.
+This course is an advanced planning workshop that will provide students with an understanding of how plans are created and implemented.
+Students will learn about plan development at various scales regional, municipal and neighborhood- and explore techniques for effective community engagement in the planning process.
+The course examines the ways in which different types of plans can address the complex land use, environmental, health and social issues that confront today’s communities.
+This workshop includes a hands-on case study where students will develop a plan and test their ideas with a municipal Planning Board.